docker/docs/content/manuals/engine/cli/proxy.md

 This page describes how to configure the Docker CLI to use proxies via environment variables in containers.

-This page doesn't describe how to configure proxies for the Docker daemon.
+This page doesn't describe how to configure proxies for Docker Desktop.
 For instructions, see [configuring Docker Desktop to use HTTP/HTTPS proxies](/manuals/desktop/settings.md#proxies).

 If you're running Docker Engine without Docker Desktop, refer to